 Why are some materials recyclable at the curb and others aren’t?
 When waste haulers take trash and recyclables away, what happens to the materials?

 Get answers to these questions and more during the next Porter County Master Recycler class.
-The comprehensive, eight-week program is scheduled from 6-8 p.m.
-Thursdays, Sept.
-11 through Oct.
-30, at the Porter County Government Administration Center, 155 Indiana Ave., Valparaiso.
+The comprehensive, nine-week program is scheduled from 1-4 p.m.
+Wednesdays, March 4 through April 29, at the Porter County Government Administration Center, 155 Indiana Ave., Valparaiso.
 The course will feature guest speakers and field trips that will help students gain environmental knowledge beyond the blue bin.

 Sponsored by the Recycling & Waste Reduction District of Porter County, the course is open to Porter County residents and those who work in the county.
 Participants will learn from the experts more about waste flow processes, recycling, and composting.
 Students will also meet others who have similar waste reduction and environmental interests.